Skip to Main Content

 Opening and dispersing

-They can be opened and the contents tipped out and mixed with liquid or soft food.
-However, this should not be performed by anyone with penicillin allergy.
+The capsules can be opened and the contents tipped out and mixed with liquid or soft food.
+This should not be performed by anyone with penicillin allergy.

 Masking the taste

-The capsule contents will taste bitter so it can be helpful to use a strongly flavoured drink (e.g. blackcurrant cordial) or food (e.g. jam, apple sauce, yoghurt) that the child likes:
+The capsule contents will taste bitter.
+Consider using a strongly flavoured drink such as blackcurrant cordial or food such as jam, apple sauce or yoghurt that the child likes:

-• use a small amount of food or drink (e.g. a teaspoonful) so you can be sure the child eats it all and swallows the whole dose
+• use a small amount (a teaspoonful) of food or drink, so you can be sure the child swallows it all and gets the whole dose

-• it might be helpful to use an oral syringe for liquids
+• consider using an oral syringe for liquids

 • after mixing the powder with food or drink, give it straight away

-Although flucloxacillin is generally given on an empty stomach, a study in children found there was no difference in absorption when flucloxacillin was given with or without food.
+Although flucloxacillin is generally given on an empty stomach, a study in children found no difference in absorption when given with or without food.

 Advice on repackaging medicines